rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 2D Pharmacophore Fingerprints
 =============================

 Combining a set of chemical features with the 2D (topological) distances between them gives a 2D pharmacophore.
 When the distances are binned, unique integer ids can be assigned to each of these pharmacophores and they can be stored in a fingerprint.
-Details of the encoding are in the RDKit book.
+Details of the encoding are in the :doc:`RDKit_Book`.

 Generating pharmacophore fingerprints requires chemical features generated via the usual RDKit feature-typing mechanism:

 >>> from rdkit import Chem
 >>> from rdkit.Chem import ChemicalFeatures
 >>> fdefName = 'data/MinimalFeatures.fdef'
 >>> featFactory = ChemicalFeatures.BuildFeatureFactory(fdefName)

 The fingerprints themselves are calculated using a signature (fingerprint) factory, which keeps track of all the parameters required to generate the pharmacophore:

 >>> from rdkit.Chem.Pharm2D.SigFactory import SigFactory
 >>> sigFactory = SigFactory(featFactory,minPointCount=2,maxPointCount=3)